hansonkd/skyline/README.md

     pipe Example.Pipe.UserGuard, []
   end

-  # Typically MQTT topics that start with $ are for admins, but not required.
+  # Typically MQTT topics that start with $ are for admins.
-  resource("$*admin", Admin)
+  resource("$*admin", Example.Controller.Admin)

   scope "user/:username/", alias: Example.Controller do
     pipe_through :userpipeline
     resource("location", LocationResource)
-    # You can specify the publish and subscribe controllers seperately.
+    # You can specify the publish and subscribe controllers separately.
     # The can be two different modules or in one.
     publish("*other", UserNoMatchController)
     subscribe("*other", UserNoMatchController)